 For some, the best part is you get to 'be your own boss'.
 In most cases that means you can be more flexible when and how you work.

-Whereas others see setting up a business as an opportunity to command a higher salary.
-Of course that often depends on what type of industry you start working in.
+Whereas others may see setting up a business as an opportunity to command a higher salary.
+Of course, it usually depends on what type of industry you start working in.

 There are downsides to working for yourself too.
 But this guide will help those who are 'going it alone' follow the rules of self-employment.